Print

 5. Add ¼ of the whipped egg whites to the batter and whisk it in gently.
 Add the remaining egg whites to the batter in two batches and fold in carefully so the egg whites don’t deflate.
 It’s okay if they aren’t perfectly mixed in.

 7. Spoon pancake batter into the pan to form pancakes (approx. ¼ cup per pancake).
-Don’t overcrowd your pan, I do 3 at a time.
+Don’t overcrowd your pan, I usually do 3 at a time.

-8. Cook the pancakes for 2-3 minutes until bubbles form on top, flip, and cook for another 1-2 minutes until golden brown on both sides.
+8. Cook the pancakes for 2-3 minutes until small bubbles form on top, flip, and cook for another 1-2 minutes until golden brown on both sides.

 10. Serve the pancakes with berries, maple syrup, nut butter, yogurt, or any other toppings of your choice.
+Enjoy!

 Notes

-Storing: Store any leftover pancakes in an airtight container in the fridge for 2-3 days or in the freezer.
-Warm the pancakes up on a single layer on a baking sheet in a preheated oven at 350F (175C).
+• Storing: Store any leftover pancakes in an airtight container in the fridge for 3-4 days or in the freezer for 3-4 months.
+Freeze them in a single layer on a baking sheet first to prevent them from sticking together (optional).